 How do you make the Olympic team?

-- At the U.S. Olympic Marathon Trials (held on February 13), the top 3 Male and Female finishers qualify to run in the 2016 Rio Olympics for Team USA
+- At the U.S. Olympic Marathon Trials (held on February 13), the top three male and female finishers qualify to run in the 2016 Rio Olympics for Team USA.

-- For the top 10 finishers there is a $600,000 prize purse up for grabs, which is split evenly between genders.
-Prize purse broken down below:
+- For the top 10 finishers, there is a $600,000 prize purse up for grabs, which is split evenly between genders.
+The prize purse is broken down below:

-- Meb Keflezighi is looking to be only the 2nd man to win back-to-back Olympic Trials Marathons as well as looking to make the Olympic Team for the 4th time, at the age of 40.
+- Meb Keflezighi is looking to be only the second man to win back-to-back Olympic Trials Marathons as well as looking to make the Olympic Team for the fourth time, at the age of 40.
 Meb has raced numerous Rock ‘n’ Roll Marathon Series events over the years.
-He’s won the Rock ‘n’ Roll San Diego and Rock ‘n’ Roll San Jose Half Marathon three times each as well as the Silver medal at the 2004 Olympics, in the marathon.
-Get the inside scoop on Meb’s training, as he finishes his last days at altitude, in Mammoth Lakes, CA.
+He’s won the Rock ‘n’ Roll San Diego and Rock ‘n’ Roll San Jose Half Marathon three times each, as well as the silver medal at the 2004 Olympics in the marathon.
+Get the inside scoop on Meb’s training as he finishes his last days at altitude in Mammoth Lakes, Calif.

-- Deena Kastor, also past the 40 year mark (turns 43 the day after the race), is looking to make her 4th USA Olympic Team.
-Deena is the American record holder in the marathon (2:19:36) and the Bronze medalist from the 2004 Athens Olympics, in the 26.2 mile distance.
+- Deena Kastor, also past the 40-year mark (turns 43 the day after the race), is looking to make her fourth USA Olympic Team.
+Deena is the American record-holder in the marathon (2:19:36) and the bronze medalist from the 2004 Athens Olympics in the 26.2-mile distance.
 She has also won half marathons at Rock ‘n’ Roll Philadelphia, Arizona, Los Angeles, Virginia Beach, Dallas, San Jose and the Carlsbad 5000.

 - UPDATE: As of 10:02 a.m., February 10, Deena has unfortunately withdrew from the U.S. Olympic Marathon Trials, due to injury.